FBloembergen/codefest_ecsfargate/lab05-loadbalancer/README.md

 Summary:
 We createn an application load balancer that forwards HTTP (port 80) traffic to a new target group.
 Normally you can configure target groups to point to 1-n servers to load balancer their load.
 In this case we let the container register itself dynamically.

+### Use the loadbalancer with your Fargate service
-Go to ECS cluster and start a new service
+Go to ECS and create a new Task definition, name it nginx-alb-someUniqueName Use the same settings for the Nginx container but this time enable the loadbalancer option:

 ![alt text](https://github.com/terra10/codefest_ecsfargate/raw/master/lab05-loadbalancer/lab05-alb.png "ALB")